-Fluorescence-enhanced optical imaging on 3-D phantoms using a hand-held probe based frequency-domain intensified charge coupled device (ICCD) optical imager
+Fluorescence-enhanced optical imaging on three-dimensional phantoms using a hand-held probe based frequency-domain intensified charge coupled device (ICCD) optical imager

-Ge, Jiajia, "Fluorescence-enhanced optical imaging on 3-D phantoms using a hand-held probe based frequency-domain intensified charge coupled device (ICCD) optical imager" (2008).
+Ge, Jiajia, "Fluorescence-enhanced optical imaging on three-dimensional phantoms using a hand-held probe based frequency-domain intensified charge coupled device (ICCD) optical imager" (2008).
 ProQuest ETD Collection for FIU.
 AAI3353580.